 Actuarial Science Field

 This course of study introduces students to some of the theory and application of actuarial science.
 Students will learn how to carry out actuarial research within the context of a major project.
-Students in this stream should expect to take three (3) terms or four (4) terms to complete the MSc program.
+Students in this stream should expect to take three (3) terms to complete the MSc program.
 The number of terms will be specified in the offer of admission and be based on an evaluation of the student's academic background.

 Prior to program entry, students are expected to have significant knowledge of Linear Algebra, Calculus, Intermediate Probability, and Mathematical Statistics, plus a basic knowledge of Life Contingencies and Loss Models.

 An average grade of 78% on the last twenty (20) one term courses taken is normally required for admission to the program.
 Because of the competitive nature of the program, the actual minimum entering average may be higher.
 Higher grades on mathematical, statistical and actuarial science courses will increase an applicant's chances of acceptance into this program.